dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

+This document provides a review of the various OAuth and OpenID specifications and how each supports the concept of authorization.

+The purpose of this document is to provide context for the development of new standards within the AuthZen working group.

-# OIDC - OAuth 2.x
+# Prior Art: OIDC - OAuth 2.x

 Provides a protocol for the authorization of a client to access a resource on behalf of an End-User.